Roslynn R. Mauskopf: Federal judicial service

 She entered service as a United States district judge in the Eastern District of New York in October 2007.
-Mauskopf was nominated by President George W. Bush on January 9, 2007 upon the recommendation of New York Governor George Pataki (R-NY).
-On October 4, 2007, the United States Senate confirmed Mauskopf by unanimous consent and she received her commission on October 18, 2007.
+Mauskopf was nominated by President George W. Bush on January 9, 2007 upon the recommendation of Governor George Pataki.
+On October 4, 2007, the United States Senate confirmed Mauskopf by unanimous consent.
+She received her commission on October 18, 2007.
 She became chief judge on January 26, 2020, after Dora Irizarry assumed senior status, and served in that capacity until February 1, 2021.
+She retired on January 31, 2024.
+Since her retirement, she joined a law firm, Bracewell LLP in New York.

 Administrative Office of the United States Courts

 After the retirement of Director James C. Duff on December 31, 2020, on January 5, 2021, Chief Justice John Roberts appointed Mauskopf to be the next director of the Administrative Office of the United States Courts effective February 1, 2021.